 Catchment Area means the geographical area from which children will be afforded priority for admission to the School.
-A map indicating the Catchment Area, which is the whole of Verwood, is included in this policy document.
+A map indicating the Catchment is annexed to this Admission Policy and is available to view on the Dorset Council website.

 Vulnerable Children